General Grant Information

 Any group of Community, Hospice or Practice Nurses employed in Hertfordshire can apply for help in running a particular course or project where the cost cannot be recovered through NHS resources.

-From time to time major grants generally up to a limit of £20,000 are made to facilitate projects which can be shown to have a positive and beneficial effect on health care in the community.
+From time to time Community Nursing Research and Development Grants generally up to a limit of £20,000 are made to facilitate projects which can be shown to have a positive and beneficial effect on health care in the community.

 Applications are invited which give an outline of the project, how and by whom it is managed, estimated costs, other funding available and a summary of the benefits that it will achieve.
 For further details please contact Violet Beazley whose contact details are on our Contact us page.

-There are occasions when the Charity is able to help with nurses’ personal problems.
-Generally working with other agencies, it is possible for the Trust to provide rapid financial assistance towards alleviating distress.
-If you feel you require this kind of assistance, please contact Louise Landman whose contact details are on our Contact us page.
+If you feel you require this kind of assistance, please contact Suzy Richardson whose contact details are on our Contact us page.